-In this class, we'll learn how to use and adjust sextants and octants, both historical instruments and their modern equivalents, and we'll learn the classic method of finding latitude by "Noon Sun".
-We'll also cover in detail the math of the "time sight" for finding longitude.
-Throughout, we will compare what we're doing with actual logbook entries and calculations in the collections of Mystic Seaport, bringing historical documents to life.
-We'll also discuss celestial navigation options for upcoming ocean races with celestial classifications including Bermuda races and the Golden Globe Race.
+In this class, we'll learn how to use and adjust sextants.
+We'll become experts in the classic method of finding latitude by "Noon Sun".
+We'll also cover in detail the "equation of time", the "analemma", and the mysterious math of longitude ... mysterious on day one, easy by the end of this two-day workshop!
+Throughout, we will compare what we're doing with actual logbook entries and calculations in the collections of Mystic Seaport Museum, bringing historical documents to life.

 This is real navigation, not just a class "about" navigation.
-Fast and intense, students who complete this workshop will have the basic celestial navigation skills to cross any ocean using the Sun, a sextant, and a few other simple tools, drawn directly from the 19th century.
+Fast and intense, students who complete this workshop will have the basic celestial navigation skills to cross any ocean using the Sun, a sextant, and a few other simple tools, drawn directly from New England maritime history.

 $199 per person, per workshop